 Data Logger Suite: Logging and Monitoring

-We are filling bags of powder on a 6 head filling machine and require to record each bag weight as it comes off the filling machine.
+We are filling bags of powder on a six-head filling machine and require to record each bag weight as it comes off the filling machine.
 We would like to have data sent directly into a Microsoft Excel spreadsheet.
-An each weight recorded to be in a row.
-Each log file for each day to be a new spreadsheet.
-Each new sheet is to be labeled as the day of the data recording.
+Each recorded weight should appear on a new row.
+The program should create a new log file every day.
+Each new sheet should be labeled as the day of the data recording.
 Typically there will be approximately 1000 recorded data entries for the production for the day.
 We only require the "date" and "head weight" figure to be inserted into the spreadsheet.